-On November 14 -16th in Washington D.C. four IHPME faculty members, Geoffrey Anderson, Onil Battacharyya, Samir Sinha, and Walter Wodchis, joined policy experts, government officials and health ministers from eleven different countries to present their work on innovative integrated care programs for high-need high-cost populations.
+On November 14 -16th in Washington D.C. four IHPME faculty members, Geoffrey Anderson, Onil Bhattacharyya, Samir Sinha, and Walter Wodchis, joined policy experts, government officials and health ministers from eleven different countries to present their work on innovative integrated care programs for high-need high-cost populations.

 The Commonwealth Fund’s International Symposium, “Transforming the Health Care System for Patients with Complex Health and Social Care Needs,” provided an opportunity for high level policy discussion and dialogue around what these countries could learn from each other about creating high performing health care systems for patients with complex health and social care needs.

-Anderson, Battacharyya and Wodchis presented the results of a survey done in collaboration with IHPME faculty member James Shaw, on the design features and policy context for 30 innovative programs from the eleven countries attending the Symposium.
+Anderson, Bhattacharyya and Wodchis presented the results of a survey done in collaboration with IHPME faculty member James Shaw, on the design features and policy context for 30 innovative programs from the eleven countries attending the Symposium.
 Following that, innovators from each country talked in detail about programs that they had created.
 Sinha spoke at a session on care for frail older adults about his work on the Acute Care for Elders (ACE) model, which he developed and implemented at Mount Sinai Hospital in Toronto, and which is currently being scaled up in different sites across Canada.

 “IHPME is a world leader in research on integrated health and social care for high-need high-cost patients and it was terrific to have the opportunity to speak at such an important international meeting about our research, and to highlight the innovations that our faculty lead,” said Anderson.